bitcraze/bitcraze-website/src/products/loco-positioning-deck.md

 Let your Crazyflie 2.X know where it is using the Loco Positioning expansion deck
 %}

-The Loco Positioning Deck is a Tag in a Loco Positioning system and measures the distances to Anchors.
+The {% poplink loco-positioning-deck %} is a Tag in a Loco Positioning system and measures the distances to Anchors.
 The distances are used to estimate the absolute position of the Crazyflie 2.X in the room, which can be used for autonomous flight.
 The position is calculated on-board of the Crazyflie and there